Useful Notes: Navy Seals

 - Lone Survivor is a memoir of a 2005 botched operation in Afghanistan by SEAL Team Ten to kill an Afghan warlord written by the operation's Sole Survivor Marcus Luttrell.
 In 2014, it was made into a movie starring Mark Wahlberg as Luttrell.

 - An addition by Rorke Denver, note Damn few, is about his own experiences in the unit from acceptance to retiring with senior rank, including combat experience in South America and the Middle East.

-- Admiral Chegwidden in JAG is a retired Navy SEAL, and on the odd occasion he is involved in a incident he shows he can still be Bad Ass into his sixties.
+- Admiral Chegwidden in JAG was a SEAL before he transferred to surface warfare (rising to command a destroyer) and then going to law school to join the JAG Corps and becoming JAG himself.
+This was initially depicted as being career calculation as Chegwidden was introduced with aspiration towards becoming Chief of Naval Operations.
+On the odd occasion he is involved in a incident he shows he can still be Bad Ass into his sixties.

 - There was also the episode Rogue detailing a SEAL Captain launching mock terrorist attacks to expose weaknesses in military installations.
 Despite the disclaimer the story is fiction it is clearly based on Rogue Warrior.